segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 });
 ```

-If you were to send this Segment `track` event to Optimizely via any of the Segment integrations, we would only be able to view the event name ‘Click’ as a `metric` in Optimizely since custom event tags in Optimizely are not available on the [Results page](https://help.optimizely.com/Analyze_Results/The_Experiment_Results_page_for_Optimizely_X).
+If you were to send this Segment `track` event to Optimizely via any of the Segment integrations, you would only be able to use the `eventName` ‘Click’ as a `metric` in Optimizely since custom event tags in Optimizely are not available on the [Results page](https://help.optimizely.com/Analyze_Results/The_Experiment_Results_page_for_Optimizely_X).

 To send a `track` event from Segment with the context about that event from the `properties` to Optimizely, create a [custom Segment Destination Function](https://segment.com/docs/connections/destinations/destination-functions/) that maps the Segment `eventName` to a more specific Optimizely `eventName` and send an Optimizely `event` payload with the transformed `eventName` to the Optimizely [Event API](https://docs.developers.optimizely.com/web/docs/event-api).
-Using the example above, the Segment `track` event ‘Click’ can be transformed to an Optimizely `event` with the `eventName`, ‘Clicked Shirt’.
+Using the example above, the Segment `track` event ‘Click’ can be transformed to an Optimizely `event` with the `eventName` ‘Clicked Shirt’.

 ### Sending effective referrer in your automatic page calls